AlessandroBorges/JGLES-gen/README.md

 How it Works ?
 --------------

-This tool loads a local copy of egl.xml and gl.xml, the official **XML API registry of reserved Enumerants and Functions**, maintained by Khonus ( <http://www.khronos.org> ), and extract enumerations and functions from core and extensions of the following APIS:
+This tool loads a local copy of egl.xml and gl.xml, the official **XML API registry of reserved Enumerants and Functions**, maintained by Khonos ( <http://www.khronos.org> ), the official OpenGL board,  and extract enumerations and functions from core and extensions of the following APIS:

 -   EGL
 -   GL-ES 1.x
 -   GL-ES 2.0
--   GL-ES 3.x
+-   GL-ES 3.0, 3.1 & 3.2

 With this collection of information, we can output Java and C++ source code to access the following: